 Q: What are the main differences between rich and poor countries with respect to causes of death?

 In middle-income countries, chronic diseases are the major killers, just as they are in high-income countries.
-Unlike in high-income countries, however, HIV/AIDS, tuberculosis and road traffic accidents also are leading causes of death.
+Unlike in high-income countries, however, diarrhoeal diseases, road injury, HIV/AIDS and prematurity also are leading causes of death.

 In low-income countries, nearly 4 in every 10 deaths are among children under 15 years, and only 2 in every 10 deaths are among people aged 70 years and older.
 People predominantly die of infectious diseases: lower respiratory infections, HIV/AIDS, diarrhoeal diseases, malaria and tuberculosis collectively account for almost one third of all deaths in these countries.
 Complications of childbirth due to prematurity, and birth asphyxia and birth trauma are among the leading causes of death among children under 5 years old, claiming the lives of many newborns and infants.